 The key for choosing monitors is that they accurately depict the audio so you know exactly what you’re doing during production.
 The quality of the speakers themselves make up part of this equation, but so do things like room treatment and shape, and positioning.
 Read our post on studio monitor setup for a more detailed look into these variables.
 Yamaha, KRK, and JBL all make popular, high-quality studio monitors (both active and passive).
 For starters, these monitors will land at around $200-$300 USD.

 In your studio, you may do most of your listening through studio monitors.
 However, you’ll likely run into several scenarios in which you’ll need a more intimate approach.
 These times call for studio headphones.
-You may need to listen to your mix without disturbing anyone else in the house during a late night session.
+You may need to listen to your mix without disturbing anyone else in the house during a late-night session.
 Listening through good headphones can also reveal certain things about a mix that even great monitors kept hidden.
-Headphones are also useful for recording instruments, and especially vocals.
+Headphones are also essential for recording instruments, and especially vocals.
+Proper Monitoring will affect the artist’s performance as discussed in headphone tips.
 For beginners, you can find good quality headphones anywhere between $80-$200 USD.
 Some popular products are the Audio-Technica ATH-M50x and the Sennheiser HD 280 Pro.

-An optional piece of home studio equipment, MIDI keyboards combine the tactile nature of a real instrument with the flexibility of digital audio.
+An optional piece of home studio equipment are MIDI keyboards and MIDI Controllers.
+MIDI keyboards combine the tactile nature of a real instrument with the flexibility of digital audio.
 These physical keyboards connect to your computer and DAW, allowing you to send information from the unit to the software.
 While MIDI notes can be manually drawn in the DAW’s piano roll or played on the QWERTY keyboard, using a MIDI keyboard allows you more control and simpler real-time recording.
-Most MIDI keyboards also do much more than just let you input MIDI notes.
+Most MIDI keyboards also do much more than just letting you input MIDI notes.
 Some of them feature pads for drum sequencing, sliders for pitch bending and modulation, knobs for EQ, and much more.
 While not necessary for everyone’s home recording studio, a MIDI keyboard can really complete the picture for its versatility alone.

 Audio cables may be the most obvious yet overlooked components of essential home studio equipment.
 They connect specific types of instruments or equipment to your interface, amplifier, and/or monitors.
 These cables come in all kinds of shapes and lengths.
 Looking at the inputs and outputs of your interface will give you a clue as to which types of cables you’ll need.
 XLR cables for microphones feature large circular heads with three prongs inside.
 Instrument cables and speaker cables look almost identical, though the latter features less shielding.
 MIDI cables have large round heads like XLRs but have five prongs on the bottom and one on top.
 You may or may not need every type of cable out there, but it’s good to know which ones you will need.
 It’s also important to invest in several backup cables for each type so if one gets damaged you can still record without needing to order more on the fly.